JTWP-org/Pavlov-Data-Collector-/Guide/RCON_GUIDE.md

     ``` bash
     rcon-md5 'your-password'
     ```
+    u can use netcat to connnect to rcon from terminal like this

+    ```
+    nc 127.0.0.1 PORT
+    ```
+    u can use the loopback ip 127.0.0.1 because the server is hosted on the same machine

     > \[!NOTE\] This helper is for testing/manual raw RCON work.
 The
     > JTWP watcher should still receive the **plaintext** password